Debian/debiman/README.md

 TODO: add numbers for how long synchronization typically takes from scratch and incrementally, also how much network traffic it will cause

+## Customization

+You can copy the assets/ directory, modify its contents and start debiman with -inject_assets pointed to your directory.
+Any files whose name does not end in .tmpl are treated as static files and will be placed in -serving_dir (compressed and uncompressed).

+There are a few requirements for the templates, so that debiman can re-use rendered manpages (for symlinked manpages):

+1. In assets/manpage.tmpl and assets/manpageerror.tmpl, the string “<a
+   class="toclink"” is used to find table of content links.
+2. “</div>\n<div id="footer">” is used to delimit the mandoc output from the rest of the page.

 ## interesting test cases

 crontab(5) is present in multiple Debian versions, multiple languages, multiple sections and multiple conflicting packages.
 Hence, it showcases all debiman features.